ativ97/EasyExam/README.md

     Once an exam file is read, the user can modify, save, take, and grade the exam.

     Breakdown:
-            1. ExamBuilder – *Used by an instructor to create and modify exams.*
+            1. ExamBuilder – Used by an instructor to create and modify exams
-            2. ExamTaker   – *Used by students to take an exam and record their answers.*
+            2. ExamTaker   – Used by students to take an exam and record their answers.
-            3. ExamGrader  – *Used by an instructor to evaluate students’ answers and determine scores.*
+            3. ExamGrader  – Used by an instructor to evaluate students’ answers and determine scores.

 **************************************************************************
 How to run the program